FumeiYoruu/SRA_GCN_ASD/README.md

 # Identifying Biomarkers for Autism Spectrum Disorder with ROI Parcellation and Graph Neural Network
-Graph Convolutional Network on ASD Clasification
+Graph Convolutional Network on ASD Classification

 This repo is a graph convolutional network classifier of autism with functions of selecting salient biomarkers trained on ABIDE I Preprocessed Dataset.